LivniGuy/open-lakehouse-workshop-jan2025/working output.md

     -- Ensure Snapshots have been removed
     SELECT * FROM ${user_id}_airlines_maint.flights.snapshots;

-- On-demand Compaction (PySpark Code) - run in CML
+- On-demand Compaction (PySpark Code) - run in CML or now CDE Session or scheduled Job

 <!---->